 Remember, The Only Way Is Forward

-The reasons for our poor self-esteem can be buried in our upbringing, but what we need to keep in mind is we are in charge of our life now.
-By doing away with these toxic habits and cultivating more self-help practices we can become the best version of ourselves and get rid of our low self-esteem issues.
+The reasons for our low self-esteem can be buried in our upbringing, but what we need to keep in mind is we are in charge of our lives now.
+By doing away with these toxic habits and cultivating more self-help practices we can become the best version of ourselves and get rid of our low self-esteem and self-worth issues.